hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 ### Reason N. 1 Because it's cool ###

-*"C is quirky, flawed, and an enormous success."* -- Dennis M. Ritchie.
+> C is quirky, flawed, and an enormous success. -- Dennis M. Ritchie.

 Much of the above was known more than twenty years ago, at a time where C was the *de-facto* king of programming languages.
 And yet, here we are, claiming again and again the advantages of functional programming.
 What really changed?
 Is imperative programming just getting old?
 Is Functional Programming becoming a hype?